-If you’re in the market for an awesome BBQ grill, then two big brands you’ve probably considered are Broil King vs Weber.
-But, how do these two epic grilling companies match up when going head to head?
+If you’re in the market for an awesome BBQ grill, then Broil King vs. Weber are two big brands you’ve probably considered.
+But how do these two epic grilling companies match up when going head to head?
 (Or, grill to grill?)

 Can Broil King complete with the undisputed American grilling champ, Weber?
 We’re about to analyze every possible difference between these two grilling behemoths so you can choose the perfect BBQ grill for your situation.
 Let’s begin!

 - Weber vs Broil King: The Ultimate Comparison